Galaxy and Halo Root Systems: Fingerprints of Mass Assembly

 Root systems give a visual, geometric representations of the accretion, infall, or merger history in a halo (or galaxy).
-Thus, we assert that they summarize the influence that large-scale-structure dynamics can possibly have over goings-on inside a halo.
+Thus, we assert that they are useful summaries of the influence that the assembly history and the density field within the protohalo could have had on the final spatial arrangement and properties of the halo.
+The protohalo density field contains this information too, but not in a way as visually accessibles to humans whose eyes are sensitive to branching systems.
 This patch of all the matter that, through physical flows, could have causally affected a halo and galaxies within it has been called the {\it matter horizon} \citep{EllisStoeger2009}.
 This horizon is much nearer than cosmological event or particle horizons, but it dominates the causal influence among parts of the light cone.
-Influences from outside the matter horizon are not impossible.
-Any tiny perturbation, through chaos, might eventually have some effect on galaxy scales on a dynamical timescale, extrapolating from other turbulent systems \citep{BandakEtal2024}.
-One mechanism of affecting a galaxy from outside the matter horizon is (e.g.\ ultraviolet) light from another galaxy that ionizes gas.
-But otherwise, a substantial perturbation from outside the matter horizon also requires substantial imagination.
-For example, a ridiculous possibility would involve life: a maximally advanced civilization could in principle either produce, or not, a substantial perturbation in a galaxy (diverting a star into a central black hole?) based on the results of some cosmological-scale astronomical observation.